OuhscBbmc/redcap-manual-v1/check/testing.md

 ### Check the field type for every variable {#sec-check-testing-before-type}

 Make sure the field type is what you had meant to select.
-For instance, is the date field using the correct validation, such as MM/DD/YYYY?
+For instance, is the date field using the correct validation, such as YYYY-MM-DD?
 Does a multiple-choice item allow only one response?
-If so, then it needs to be a radio button.
-A checkbox field allows multiple responses to be chosen on a multiple-choice item.
+If so, then it needs to be a radio button or a drop-down menu.
+In contrast, a checkbox field allows multiple responses to be chosen on a multiple-choice item.

 ### Use clear language {#sec-check-testing-before-language}